uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/functions/parallel_for_func.rst

 when looking at execution traces or writing range or body objects with complex side effects.

 ``parallel_for`` may execute iterations in non-deterministic order.
-Do not rely upon any particular execution order for correctness.
+Do not rely on any particular execution order for correctness.
 However, for efficiency, do expect ``parallel_for`` to tend towards operating on consecutive runs of values.

-In case of serial execution ``parallel_for`` performs iterations from left to right in the following sense.
+In case of serial execution, ``parallel_for`` performs iterations from left to right in the following sense.

 All overloads can accept a :doc:`task_group_context <../../task_scheduler/scheduling_controls/task_group_context_cls>` object so that the algorithm’s tasks are executed in this group.
-By default the algorithm is executed in a bound group of its own.
+By default, the algorithm is executed in a bound group of its own.

 **Complexity**

-If the range and body take *O(1)* space, and the range splits into nearly equal pieces, then the space complexity is *O(P log(N))*, where *N* is the size of the range and *P* is the number of threads.
+If the range and body take *O(1)* space, and the range splits into nearly equal pieces, the space complexity is *O(P log(N))*, where *N* is the size of the range and *P* is the number of threads.

 See also: